 If you are interested in making cloth diapers, our newborn fitted diaper tutorial will help you get started.
 We've got lots of photos, plus information on patterns and fabric choices!

-This tutorial shows you how to sew a turned and top-stitched newborn diaper using the free pattern available from Rocket Bottoms.
+This tutorial shows you how to sew a turned and top-stitched newborn diaper using the $1 pattern available from Rocket Bottoms.
 Please note that this pattern doesn't provide sewing instructions or fabric recommendations, but many patterns available for a charge do.

 No matter which pattern you prefer to use, the basics of this tutorial will apply to most turned and top-stitched diaper patterns.

 Many newborn diapers purchased new can cost $15 and up, but with some basic sewing equipment and high quality fabrics, you can sew your own for a few dollars a piece!

 Pre-wash and dry fabrics if pre-washing when this step is suggested by the fabric manufacturer.
 Wazoodle provides care instructions for all of their fabrics.

 I traced the pattern onto and then cut out my diaper outer.
 Because printer paper is heavy, it is hard to pin and cut around, so I try to avoid repeating this step multiple times.
 Instead, I use my diaper outer as the pattern for the remaining layers.

 For the outer, you can use PUL for an all-in-one waterproof diaper.
 I opted to make a fitted diaper and used a knit outer.
 This fitted diaper will need a diaper cover to be water-proof.
 You can purchase cotton knit material for your outer, but in this case I used a cotton t-shirt that had a stain on it but was otherwise almost new.